tewidis/GIOS/markdown/distributed_shared_memory.md

 Summarizing DSM Architecture

-    * Page-based OSM
+    * Page-based DSM
-        + Each node contibutes part of memory pages to DSM
+        + Each node contributes part of memory pages to DSM
         + Need local caches for performance (latency)
         + All nodes responsible for part of distributed memory
         + Home node manages accesses and tracks page ownership